Skip to Content

 Prerequisites

-• GitHub Actions permissions: The release workflow requires contents: write permission to create releases and upload assets.
+• GitHub Actions permissions: the release workflow needs contents: write

 Install scripts